WatchTheory/data_analytics_notes/notes_aug_20.md

+What the Professor said today
-1 hr per week working with tools (windows termial,etc) on a wednesday or friday
+- "1 hr per week working with tools (windows termial,etc)"
+- "In the coming days on a wednesday or friday, we will be playing catch-up"
+- current plan
+    - for tomorrow Aug_21
+        - catchup with installing and configuring zsh
+        -

+- [x]  Install Zsh in Ubuntu
+- [ ]  add theme to Ubuntu
+- [ ]  Enable Auto-suggestions
+- [ ]

 plan
 fasttrackting